golemparts/rppal/README.md

 [![Minimum rustc version](https://img.shields.io/badge/rustc-v1.31.0-lightgray.svg)](https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html)

 RPPAL is a Rust library that provides access to the Raspberry Pi's GPIO, I2C, PWM and SPI peripherals.
 Support for [additional peripherals](https://github.com/golemparts/rppal/projects/1) will be added in future updates.
-The library is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3A+, 3B, 3B+, Compute, Compute 3, Zero and Zero W.
+The library is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3A+, 3B, 3B+, CM, CM 3, CM 3+, Zero and Zero W.

 Backwards compatibility for minor revisions isn't guaranteed until the library reaches v1.0.0.